-New policies may be a little different but almost all insurers are going to cover it.
+New policies may be a little different, but almost all insurers are going to cover Covid-19.
 While it has unfortunately killed many people across the globe, the risk of an individual dying from it is still very low.
-Due to that, COVID should have a minimal impact on whether or not you can get a policy and whether or not COVID will be included.
+Due to that, Covid-19 should have a minimal impact on whether or not you can get a policy and whether or not Covid-19 will be included.

 That being said, it is likely that you'll be asked questions specifically related to COVID on your application.
 The range of these questions will differ from one provider to the next but they will be related to your history with the virus.

 You’ll most likely be asked if you are currently suffering from any symptoms, whether or not you have had the virus, if you've been in contact with someone who has had the virus, if you have been asked to self-isolate, and also if you are regarded as high-risk.

 If you answer yes to any of these questions, it doesn’t mean that you’re going to be denied life insurance.
 Instead, it may simply mean that you have slightly higher premiums or your application is postponed until symptoms clear.
 Again, it always pays to tell the truth as you never want to run the risk of your claim being invalidated.

 What about specific policy types?

 You may have different kinds of life insurance, such as term life, decreasing term, and critical illness cover.
 Do these policies cover coronavirus? 🤔

 Your existing term life and decreasing term life policies will almost certainly cover coronavirus.
 If someone passes away after they tested positive, their life policy will pay a cash lump sum following a normal claims process.
 British insurers have consistently paid life insurance claims related to coronavirus.